Pomax/are-we-flying/docs/index.md

 // Let's import a class that's *actually* going to do the work... import { Plane } from "./plane.js";

-// And then we update our browser client, whose sole responsibility is
+// And then we update our browser client, whose sole responsibility
-// to hand off state updates to our "Plane": class BrowserClient {
+// is to hand off state updates to our "Plane": class BrowserClient {
   #plane;

   async init() {
     this.#plane = new Plane(this.server);
   }

-  // This function gets called any time the client updates its
-  // state, with the browser state having already been updated
-  // too.
-For convenience, the previous state is passed along. async update(prevState) {
+  async update(prevState) {
-    this.#plane.updateState(this.state);
+    // Rather than "doing anything here", we just pass the current state
+    // on to the Plane, and all we do here is wait for the next update. this.#plane.updateState(this.state);
   }
 }